 The cancer presentation of green tea is because of its polyphenols.
 They decrease tumor growth and also protect against damage caused by radiation.
 This is again because of the chlorophyll amount in green tea.
 But it would help if you were careful not to boil the tea with too hot water.
 Otherwise, the benefits are gone.

-Researchers think that the high level of these polyphenols in tea kills cancerous cells.
+Researchers think that the high level of these polyphenols in the tea kills cancerous cells.
 They are not able to grow any further.
-Green tea is also very beneficial with heart disease; it lowers cholesterol, and so the risk of getting a stroke.
-It is considered one of the world’s healthiest drinks containing high amounts of antioxidants, more than other teas.
+Green tea is also very beneficial with heart disease; it lowers cholesterol and risks getting a stroke.
+It is considered one of the world’s healthiest drinks containing high antioxidants, more than other teas.